Support for Trafficked People Program

 Transition Stream

-The Transition Stream allows for a 20-working day period available for clients leaving the STPP to help them to transition back into life outside the STPP
+This stream allows for a 20-working day period available for clients leaving the STPP to help them to transition back into life outside the STPP.

-After exiting from the STPP, victims and survivors still in Australia may choose to engage with a caseworker at 3, 6, and 12 months to receive extra assistance to help with recovery.
+After exiting from the STPP, victim-survivors still in Australia may choose to engage with a caseworker at 3, 6, and 12 months to receive extra assistance to help with recovery.

 This assistance is based on individual needs.
 It may include: